All Blogs

 Security

 But there’s one huge vulnerability with this setup.
-The server although being embedded into the Tauri, it can still be accessed by the outside world.
-If you try to visit the local address that the server is running from any other browser, it’ll respond you with 200 status.
-We need to only allow resolve the incoming requests only if it was triggered via our Tauri webview (or Rust backend) otherwise need to reject it.
-For that we need to come up with some kind of authentication between our Tauri webview and Bun server.
-Fortunately, there is a solution for such problem.
+The server, although being embedded into Tauri, can still be accessed by the outside world.
+If you try to visit the local address that the server is running from any other browser, it’ll respond to you with a 200 status.
+We need to allow the incoming requests only if it was triggered via our Tauri webview (or Rust backend), otherwise we need to reject them.
+For that, we need to come up with some kind of authentication between our Tauri webview and Bun server.
+Fortunately, there is a solution for such problems.

 Solution

-What we can do is, every time our Tauri app starts, we can generate a secret key in our Rust backend and this secret key only lives within Rust process, webview and Bun server cannot have access to this secret at all (you’ll later realize why).
-Our Tauri webview will now request a new token generated with the unique per session secret key when the frontend starts for the first time.
-Since Tauri webview uses secure IPC, no any other client can request this token.
+What we can do is, every time our Tauri app starts, we can generate a secret key in our Rust backend, and this secret key only lives within the Rust process, the webview and Bun server cannot have access to this secret at all (you’ll later realize why).
+Our Tauri webview will now request a new token generated with the unique per-session secret key when the frontend starts for the first time.
+Since Tauri webview uses secure IPC, no other client can request this token.
 Now, every time we make a request to our Bun server, we send this token within the authorization headers.
-Bun server now needs to verify and confirm that these tokens are valid and requested via Tauri webview and it does the verification with the Rust backend.
-If the token is valid, it’ll resolve the request otherwise rejects it.
+The Bun server now needs to verify and confirm that these tokens are valid and requested via the Tauri webview, and it does the verification with the Rust backend.
+If the token is valid, it’ll resolve the request, otherwise it rejects it.

-The secret key lives only in the Rust process and it is a per session key which will be destroyed when Tauri process ends.
-You can also create a central secret key and store it using a full encryption with Stronghold if you want to make sure only one instance of server runs and multiple instance of the Tauri client need to share the server.
-The same authentication process can be used with the Websocket connection as well.
+The secret key lives only in the Rust process, and it is a per-session key that will be destroyed when the Tauri process ends.
+You can also create a central secret key and store it using full encryption with Stronghold if you want to make sure only one instance of the server runs and multiple instances of the Tauri client need to share the server.
+The same authentication process can be used with the WebSocket connection as well.

 We’ll go ahead and implement the authentication check in the Bun server first.